pocomane/brewed-in-the-apocalypse/bita.md

 The "link" constrain is here just to write traits that are somehow coherent.
 It does not came in play in no way.
-The other obvious constraint for any trait is that it respect the spirit of the ambientation and the tone of the play.
+The other obvious constraint for any trait is that it respect the spirit of the setting and the tone of the play.

 ```
 After the first four traits, Bob want to add "Perfect" likning it with "Smart"